-Texas gusts topple 18-wheeler; Arkansas tornado destroys at least 3 homes
+Gusts in Texas, Arkansas topple trucks along interstates; Arkansas tornado destroys at least 3 homes

 Much of Northern Texas was under a tornado watch until 9 p.m. local time, FOX 4 of Dallas reported.

-Meanwhile, two homes were destroyed by winds in Logan County, Ark. where "a confirmed large and extremely dangerous tornado" touched down Friday, according to the National Weather Service.
+Meanwhile, three homes were destroyed by winds in Logan County, Ark. where "a confirmed large and extremely dangerous tornado" touched down Friday, according to the National Weather Service.

 Only the foundation of a trailer home was left after the storm blew through Midway, Ark., Little Rock's FOX 16 reported.